 Erica is a freelance global health researcher who works at the intersection of monitoring and evaluation and global health.
 She has a broad range of public health experience including complex interventions, mental health, health services research, quantitative data analysis, systematic reviews, monitoring and evaluation and programme management.
 She has specific expertise in using Theory of Change to identify, develop and evaluate health and social care interventions.

-This includes co-leading the use of the Theory of Change approach in the Programme for Improving Mental Healthcare across five low- and middle-income countries and STRiDE: Strengthening responses to dementia in developing countries project across seven middle income countries.
+This includes co-leading the use of the Theory of Change approach in the Programme for Improving Mental Healthcare across five low- and middle-income countries and the STRiDE: Strengthening responses to dementia in developing countries project across seven middle income countries.

 She has provided workshop facilitation (both online and in person), training and/or support to develop and use Theories of Change in development across a broad range of social and health programmes in Austria, Australia, Brazil, Belgium, Jamaica, Ethiopia, Kenya, India, Mexico, Nepal, Indonesia, the United Kingdom, Hong Kong, Sierra Leone, South Africa, Spain, Uganda, the UK and the USA.
 This Theory of Change development has been across several areas of health and social care including mental health, dementia, prisoner health, long term care, global surgery, palliative care, and child development.